JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

 ---

-## Open Cloud Shell Editor
+## Open the Cloud Shell Editor

-Duration: 0:20:00
+Duration: 0:10:00

 1. In your Project Welcome Screen click the **Cloud Shell Icon** ![Cloud Shell Icon](assets/cloudShellicon.png) to open the **Cloud Shell** terminal.